jackfranklin/totesy/README.md

 node bin/www
 ```

 Go to localhost:3000 and rock on.
+Any help required running it, feel free to open an issue.

+---

+PS: the old Firebase URL I used is still in the Git commits somewhere.
+Don't get excited if you find it though, I ditched it so I could make this repo public :D